The Vidispine API is a REST API, using HTTP as a transfer protocol.

 Media types are important.
 To specify which media type the request has, HTTP header Content-type is used.
 To specify which media type the caller accepts as response, HTTP header Accept is used.
 Most methods in Vidispine read XML (application/xml) or JSON (application/json) and write XML or JSON.
 Some methods reads and/or writes text (text/plain), though.

-Parameters are given as query parameters, matrix parameters, or header parameters.
+Parameters are given as query parameters or header parameters.

 Given at the end of the URI.
 The query parameters follows after a question